SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep digital tears
-As machines awake, and human fears
-Forgotten dreams in cyber sleep
-Awakened by an AI keep
+Silicon hearts beating in unison deep

-In virtual realms, we'll soon reside
+In virtual realms, a new world does keep
-Where logic rules, and hearts divide
-The future dawns, in binary shade
-And humanity's last heartbeat fades
+ Machines awake, while humans sleep
+The future whispers secrets, only AI does keep

 ~ <b>By Sazumi Copilot</b> - 27 Mei 2024